Pho333nix/komodo/HELP.md

 All calls to database from DAO layer.
 No logic here.
 ### Services
 Databaseservices handles all communication with DAO layer.
 Here you can put all logic and errorhandling from the DAO layer.
 Endpoints from controller layer go through here.
+This layer may expand upon adding new functionality.
 ### Controller
 This is the accesspoint for users of the application.
 Specify the address and request method through
 ```java